Anxiety and Stress Relief Strategies

 Tell us a little bit about yourself.

 I’m Bart Loeser.
 I’ve been teaching wellness for 35 years with a passion for helping people deal with stress and anxiety.
 I’m a Texas native with a degree in psychology from the University of Texas and MBA work at the University of Houston.
 In the 80s I was one of the first HIV educators, teaching people how to live well with life threating issues.
-From there I expanded to teach about mindfulness, wellness and productivity in business.
+From there I expanded to teach about mindfulness, wellness as part of business skills classes in the corporate environment.
 I’ve given hundreds of seminars to businesses in the US and abroad to help find simple solutions to life’s challenges.

 How do you define anxiety?

-We fear something and think it’s out of our control, like the war in Ukraine or a stressful job.
-Physically it becomes difficult to concentrate.
-Notice your body.
+Most anxiety stems from people’s fear of events and situations that feel out of our control, like the war in Ukraine or a stressful job.
+Physical symptoms make it difficult to concentrate.
+It helps to notice your body.
 Are your shoulders tensing?
 Are you getting irritable, are you becoming extremely sensitive?
+It helps to get clear of what’s within and outside of our control.
 This is where the Alcoholic’s Anonymous Serenity Prayer comes in handy, “God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
-In my work I find people are most anxious about unpredictable outcomes.
+In my work I find people are most anxious about worry and unpredictable outcomes.

 Quick Fixes for Stress and Anxiety

 What are quick fixes we can do in a stressful moment?